Assignment 4: Narration (Revision 11/30/15)

 “Can you spell it?”

 We then start class with a reading about a man with 13 jobs, one of them being an “Undertaker”.
 This is a new word that takes every bit of effort, from drawing graves to acting out a funeral.
 After my performance at the front of the classroom, I get baffled stares.
-Then suddenly my one 40+ year-old, Amani, proudly shouts out..
+Then suddenly my one 40+-year-old, Amani, proudly shouts out..
 “Ahhh, Teacher… Undertaker, like WWE!!”
-The class must not have heard my stifled giggle and lack of confirmation, as they erupted in “Ahhhs” and “ohhhs” of instant understanding.
+The class must not have seen the slight shaking of my head and lack of confirmation, as they erupted in “Ahhhs” and “ohhhs” of instant understanding.

 At the bottom of my lesson plan is a space for notes.